 MDH recommends that all Minnesota homeowners test their homes for radon.
 A radon test is the only way to find out how much radon is in your home.
 You can test your home yourself or hire a licensed radon measurement professional, most radon tests can be performed on your own.
 Hiring a licensed radon measurement professional is recommended when an unbiased, third party is needed, such as in a real estate transaction.
 The result from a properly performed radon test will help you decide if you need to reduce your home's radon level.

 Download a printable version of the brochure on radon testing Radon: A brief guide on how to keep your home safe from radon (PDF)

 Types of radon test kits

-There are two basic types of radon tests available to the public, short-term and long-term tests.
+There are two basic types of radon tests:

 Where can I get a radon test kit?

 A radon test kit costs between $5 and $30, depending on the type of kit.
 Some test kits may also require an analysis fee paid after mailing the kit to the lab.

 - Air Chek, Inc. a manufacturer of short term radon test kits.
 Minnesota residents receive a discount, order online Air Chek.

 - Radonova a manufacturer of long term radon gas test kits.
 Minnesota residents receive a discount, order online Radonova.